pixelmatix/smartmatrix-docs/docs/library.md

 Add this to the code to try it again with color correction enabled:
 ```
 matrix.setColorCorrection(cc24);
-matrix.swapBuffer();
 ```

-TODO: swapBuffer with no arguments does copy

-### Interrupt Details
-The low-priority interrupt...
-calculations to get CPU usage

 ## Library Files
 ### Main Header - SmartMatrix.h